Advertising agency: Agencies

 All advertising agencies are called that because they are acting as agents for their principals which were the media.
 They were then, and are now, paid by the media to sell advertising space to clients.
 Originally, in the 18th century, and the first half of the 19th, advertising agencies made all of their income from commissions paid by the media for selling space to the client.

 Although it is still the case that the majority of their income comes from the media, in the middle of the 19th century, agencies began to offer additional services which they sold directly to the client.
 Such services can include writing the text of the advertisement.

 Creativity

 The use of creativity by agencies is "unexpected" because so much advertising today is expected.
 This will capture the attention of audiences, therefore the message is more likely to get through.
 There have been many advertisements that have surprised audiences because it was not normal for them to see that in an advertisement of that nature.
 The best use of creativity is when the agencies make consumers think about the product or brand.
 The type of creativity is distinctive communication which is breaking through the clutter.

-List of advertising agencies

-Largest agencies
+Largest advertising agencies

-The "big six" largest agencies, with their estimated worldwide revenues in Q3 2021:
+The "big six" largest agencies, with their estimated worldwide revenues in quarter three of 2021 were: